-In February 2024, the Company announced updated plans for expanding the mining and processing activities for the 2024 period.
+In 2024, the Company announced updated plans for expanding the mining and processing activities for the 2024 period.
 A newly modelled approach to the development at the mine site will utilize the existing leach pad capacity and allow mining and stacking operations to increase significantly from the 2023 levels while the Company awaits approvals for further expansions.
 Approximately 20,000 ounces of gold at an average grade of 0.63 g/t and an approximate strip ratio of 1.6:1 have been defined.
 Included in the plans are an additional 4,500 ounces of higher grade mineralized material that will initially be stockpiled pending work to optimize recoveries of the higher grade material, through crushing testing, before being stacked on the pad.

-Mining and stacking operations commenced at the end of Q2 with the addition of 974 ounces of mined gold stacked on the leach pad and approximately 3,800 ounces of gold in Q3 were mined and stacked on the leach pad as the development of the new open pit at the Nicho Main deposit expands working areas that will continue to lead to greater access of equipment and multiple working zones.
-Gold grades of the mineralized material mined in Q3 averaged approximately 0.6 g/t with a strip ratio of 1.84:1 with the average grades remaining in line with those estimated in the current resource model.
-It is anticipated that with a full mining fleet now in place as of end of Q3 the monthly mined and stacked ounces will continue to increase as part of the 12-month mine schedule outlined in February 2024.
+Mining and stacking operations commenced at the end of Q2 with the addition 6,737 ounces of gold mined and stacked on the leach pad as the development of the new open pit at the Nicho Main deposit expands working areas that will continue to lead to greater access of equipment and multiple working zones.
+Gold grades of the mineralized material mined in during the year averaged approximately 0.6 g/t with a strip ratio of 1.94:1 with the average grades remaining in line with those estimated in the current resource model.
+It is anticipated that with a full mining fleet now in place the monthly mined and stacked ounces will continue to increase as part of the 12-month mine schedule outlined in February 2024.